Crataegus × lavallei

 - Sun, as adaptable as any hawthorn

-- lavallei: after Pierre Lavallèe (1836-1884), founded the Arboretum Segrez, where the tree originated
+- lavallei: after Pierre Lavallèe (1836-1884), founded the Arboretum Segrez, in France, where the trees originated

 - Oregon State Univ. campus: east of north entrance to Withycombe Hall.